pierre-rouleau/pel/doc/pel-manual.rst

 find that Emacs startup time has increased too much for your liking.
 That will be the case if you use a large number of external Elpa-compliant packages because Emacs must process the autoloads package information inside each of the elpa directory and that takes time.
-There are several techniques that can be used to speed this up and PEL uses a large number of these techniques when it operates in the normal operation mode.

-To experience a faster Emacs init startup you can use PEL's fast-startup operation mode.
+PEL uses several techniques to reduce Emacs startup time.
+As the number of package used grows you these techniques may not be sufficient.

+To speed the startup further, PEL provides a fast-startup mode of operation.
+In that mode PEL bundles the Emacs Lisp code files of all single directory packages inside a single directory and calls this the pel-bundle *package*.
+Doing this reduces the number of packages Emacs see, reduces the length of Emacs load-path and reduces the startup time substantially.

-PEL provides the following 3 commands:
+PEL provides the following 3 commands to deal with this:

 - **pel-setup-info**, bound to ``<f11> M-S ?``.
 It displays the current operation mode.